Support for carers

 Informal and social support meetings, with talks by cardiac specialists, dieticians, nurses, doctors or health visitors.
 Rehab talks also included.

-Free confidential and impartial advice and information on: depts, welfare benefits, employment, consumer rights, housing and relationships.
-Check on reception open and pre-booked appointments times.
+Free, confidential, independent and impartial advice and information on: debts, welfare benefits, employment, consumer rights, housing and relationships.
+See website at www.citizensadvicecroydon.org for opening times.

 Croydon Disability Forum